feltor-dev/feltor/README.md

 ```
 and when prompted for input vector sizes type for example
 `3 100 100 10`
 which makes a grid with 3 polynomial coefficients, 100 cells in x, 100 cells in y and 10 in z.
+If you compiled for OpenMP, you can set the number of threads with e.g. `export OMP_NUM_THREADS=4`.
 > Go ahead and play around and see what happens.
 You can compile and run any other program that ends in `_t.cu` or `_b.cu` in `feltor/inc/dg` in this way.

 Now, let us test the mpi setup